 Putting your images to work for conservation typically means advocating for laws that protect endangered species or places, or possibly as a form of protest against development and construction that could result in adverse environmental impact, and raising awareness to bring about actions for conservation efforts.

-Conservation photography can help shift the opinion and beliefs of the public about conservation and environmental issues to change people’s behavior regarding conservation issues.
+Conservation photography can help shift the opinion and beliefs of the public about conservation and environmental issues to change people’s behaviour regarding conservation issues.